kkestell/recipe-formatter/README.md

 ## Overview

-Uses the OpenAI API to reformat a recipe from a URL or local file and converts it into JSON, markdown, LaTeX, or PDF format.
+Uses the OpenAI API to reformat a recipe from a URL convert it into JSON, markdown, LaTeX, or PDF.

 ## Usage

 ```
-rf [OPTIONS] URL_OR_FILE
+rf [OPTIONS] URL
 ```

 ### Options